 Problems with Improper Disposal of Household Hazardous Waste

-- Contaminate septic tanks or wastewater treatment systems if poured down drains or toilets
+- Contaminates septic tanks or wastewater treatment systems if poured down drains or toilets.

-- Present hazards to children and pets if left around the house
+- Presents hazards to children and pets if left around the house.

 Properly Dispose of HHW

-Click below for drop-off locations in San Mateo County
+Click below for convenient recycling options for the following products in San Mateo County:

-San Mateo County Environmental Health Department sponsors a FREE countywide program to collect, recycle and properly dispose of household hazardous waste.
+San Mateo County Environmental Health Department sponsors a FREE county-wide program to collect, recycle and properly dispose of household hazardous waste.
 HHW Collections are held virtually every Thursday, Friday, and Saturday (except Holiday weekends) at the permanent facility in San Mateo.
-Additional collections are held in several other locations throughout the county.
+Additional collections are held in many other locations throughout the County.
 Make an appointment online or call Environmental Health at 650-363-4718 and select option 3.